minghuaw/toy-rpc/book/06a_cancellation.md

 }
 ```

-In the client, let's call the `finite_loop` RPC function and wait for two seconds and cancel it.
+On the client side, let's call the `finite_loop` RPC function and wait for two seconds and cancel it.

 ```rust
 use std::time::Duration;